ondrocks/zodiacpress/readme.txt

 = Technical Details =

-ZodiacPress gets birth place latitude/longitude coordinates from the GeoNames geographical database (via its webservices) which uses the latest revision of World Geodetic System (WGS 84).
-This is why a GeoNames account is necessary.
+ZodiacPress gets birth place latitude/longitude coordinates from the GeoNames geographical database which uses the latest revision of World Geodetic System (WGS 84).

 ZP uses the Swiss Ephemeris (under GNU GPLv2) to get the longitude of the planets/celestial bodies.
 This ephemeris is included inside the plugin.